subquery/documentation/docs/quickstart/quickstart_chains/ethereum-chainlink.md

 ### Data Feed Aggregator Contracts

 As mentioned in the introduction to [Indexer Configuration](#setting-up-the-indexer), a fresh contract is linked to the [feed registry smart contract](#chainlinkfeedregistry) whenever a new feed is confirmed.
+We use SubQuery's [Dynamic Data Sources](../../build/dynamicdatasources.md) to create a new listener for each new price feed using the following template.

 #### 1. Configuring the Manifest File